PoonwannadoCoding/PoonwannadoCoding/README.md

 ## Hi there 👋
+Just a man who chase his dream to be Cyber Security
 ### My name is Poon.
 ### * I'm 3rd year Computer Science Student at Mahidol University International College.
 ### * Teaching Assistant on Functional Parallel Programming and Data Structure and Object Oriented Programming.